bitovi/bitops/docs/plugins.md

 ```
 The repo for each plugin must be a `git clone`-able url.
 The name can be anything.

+The order that plugins appear in the list also dictate their execution order during both installation and runtime.

 **Dockerfile**
-Now using `bitops-core`, we will overwrite the default `plugin.config.yaml` without own and force an installation of the plugins
+Now using `bitops-core`, we will overwrite the default `plugin.config.yaml` with our own and force an installation of the plugins
 ```
 FROM bitops-core
 COPY plugin.config.yaml .
-## TODO can we get rid of this RUN statement?
 RUN python scripts/setup/install_plugins.py
 ```